chris-pilcher/nz-bank-account-info-international-money-transfer/README.md

 [![Test Coverage][coveralls-image]][coveralls-url]

-A lightweight JavaScript library to generate information needed for an International Money Transfer to your New Zealand bank account.
+A small JavaScript library to generate information needed for an International Money Transfer to a New Zealand bank account.

 ## Installation